A manifesto, a shop, a ship

 Every harvest removes nitrogen, phosphorus, and potassium from the soil.
 For millennia, what was taken was returned — through manure, composted food scraps, and human waste applied back to the land.
 The cycle was not romantic.
 It was structural.

-Synthetic fertilizer broke that structural dependency — and for good reason.
+Synthetic fertiliser broke that structural dependency — and for good reason.
 It allowed food production to scale beyond what local organic cycles could support.
 But it replaced a loop with a line.

 A line is not a cycle.
 A line has an end.
 And at that end, something accumulates — in rivers, in coastal dead zones, in the slow degradation of topsoil — while somewhere else, something is depleted.